Challapata, Bolivia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. It's important that you find the correct kind.
-The majority of adapters on sale are simply plugs and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A and C. Be careful to choose the necessary type.
+A lot of adapters currently available are simply plug changers and require your devices to change the voltage themselves.
 If yours can't do that they could burn up.
-This one should be sufficient for most areas.
+This one should be appropriate for most countries.

 Airplane phone mount